Skip to content

 Outdoors matters: aim for 2 hours outside, most days.
 Distance viewing and daylight support healthy eye development.

-Early checks: if you notice squinting, moving closer to the board at school, or sitting too close to the TV at home, regular headaches (once or twice a week) or eye strain (complaints of tired eyes after school), book an eye exam with your local Optometrist.
+If you notice squinting, moving closer to the board at school, or sitting too close to the TV at home, regular headaches (once or twice a week) or eye strain (complaints of tired eyes after school), book an eye exam with your local Optometrist.

 My nephew who was 8 at the time came in for his first eye test after he mentioned to his parents he couldn't see writing on the classroom board, or buildings far away.
 When I tested him, he could only read the biggest letter on the chart.